JamesLauer/azure-sql-dbt/README.md

 * _AZURE_CREDENTIALS_ - Used to log into Azure via the Azure CLI with a service principle in GitHub Actions.
 The Azure credentials consists of
   "clientId", "clientSecret", "subscriptionId" and "tenantId".
 See [link](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows) for more information.

-* _AZURE_CLIENT_ID_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply.
+* _AZURE_CLIENT_ID_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply

-* _AZURE_CLIENT_SECRET_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply.
+* _AZURE_CLIENT_SECRET_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply

-* _AZURE_SUBSCRIPTION_ID_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply.
+* _AZURE_SUBSCRIPTION_ID_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply

-* _AZURE_TENANT_ID_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply.
+* _AZURE_TENANT_ID_ - Taken from AZURE_CREDENTIALS above and used for Terraform init and apply

 * _AZURE_SQLSERVER_PASSWORD_ - Used to define the password for SQL Server

-* _AZURE_STORAGE_KEY_ - Used to copy initial AdventureWorks CSV files from the GitHub repository to Azure storage container (GH-0_4)
+* _AZURE_STORAGE_KEY_ - Used to copy initial AdventureWorks CSV files from the GitHub repository to Azure storage container (GH-0_6)

-* _AZURE_STORAGE_CONNECTION_STRING_ - Used by Terraform and ADF to establish a linked service to the storage container that contains the CSV files.
+* _AZURE_STORAGE_CONNECTION_STRING_ - Used by Terraform and ADF to establish a linked service to the storage container that contains the CSV files

-* _AZURE_SQLDB_CONNECTION_STRING_ - Used by Terraform and ADF to establish a linked service to the SQL Database that is to contain the CSV file raw data.
+* _AZURE_SQLDB_CONNECTION_STRING_ - Used by Terraform and ADF to establish a linked service to the SQL Database that is to contain the CSV file raw data

 **Encryption**